Testwell CTC++

 and the files have been instrumented in the same way.

-some selected files only are shown in the report and some others
+files only are shown in the report and some others are not

 in a lower coverage measure (e.g. in a compact function